Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 There are two components to insulin administration:

 Basal insulin administration.The basal component of the treatment attempts to provide a steady amount of background insulin throughout the day to prevent excess production and release of glucose by the liver.
 Basal insulin levels maintain regular blood glucose needs.
-Insulin glargine offers the most consistent insulin activity level when given once a day.
-For some patients with type 1 diabetes glargine does not last the full 24 hours.
+Several long-acting insulins, including insulin glargine offers consistent insulin activity level when given once a day.
+For some people with type 1 diabetes glargine does not last the full 24 hours.
 Other intermediate and long-acting forms may be beneficial when administered twice a day.
 Short-acting insulin delivered continuously using a pump is another way to provide basal rates of insulin.

 Meal-time insulin administration.Meals require a boost (a bolus) of insulin to regulate the sudden rise in glucose levels after a meal.
 This insulin is designed to prevent an increase in blood sugar resulting from a meal or a snack.